Alabama

 |

-Secretary of state publication Election Recounts offers guidance on voter intent: see “The Will of the Voters” on p.
-7 and examples of previous court rulings on contested ballots on pp. 12-15.
+The secretary of state’s publication, Election Recounts, offers guidance on voter intent: see “The Will of the Voters” on page 7 and examples of previous court rulings on contested ballots on pages 12-15.

 |